hazem-magdy-rezk/green-taxi-data-modeling/readme.txt

 Project Data :

 The Project full data is divided into 2 Datasets:
-1- 2020 Green Taxi Trip Data
-The records are generated from the trip record submissions made by green taxi Technology Service Providers (TSPs).
+1- 2020 Green Taxi Trip Data (i provided a sample in the project but i worked with full data ) The records are generated from the trip record submissions made by green taxi Technology Service Providers (TSPs).
 Each row represents a single trip in a green taxi in 2020.
 The trip records include fields capturing pick-up and drop-off dates/times, pick-up and drop-off locations,